Skip to main content

 Map Iterators are used to report statistics like number of files being opened, bytes going through a network connection, etc. The information is saved by the Gadget on hash maps where it's then read by Inspektor Gadget.

-Gadgets need to define the types for the key and value and a hash map used to store the information:
+Gadgets need to define the fields for the key and value and a hash map used to store the information:

 struct key {